Stained Glass Safety Gear: What You Really Need

 Safety is boring…I know.
 But it’s super important when you’re making stained glass.

-You’ll find some old timers (& unfortunately some new timers who learned bad habits from old timers) on the internet demonstrating how to make glass art without safety gear.
+You’ll find some people on the internet demonstrating how to make glass art without safety gear.

 And well…I’m just going to say it.